-Descriptor Score a Can prepare and cook a simple meal unaided 0 points Needs to use an aid or appliance to either prepare or cook a simple meal 2 points c Cannot cook a simple meal using a conventional cooker but is able to do so using a microwave 2 points d Needs prompting to be able to either prepare or cook a simple me eal 2 points e Needs supervision or assistance to either prepare or cook a simple meal 4 points f Cannot prepare and cook food 8 points
+- a.
+Can prepare and cook a simple meal unaided (0 points) - b.
+Needs to use an aid or appliance to either prepare or cook a simple meal (2 points) - c.
+Cannot cook a simple meal using a conventional cooker but is able to do so using a microwave (2 points) - d.
+Needs prompting to be able to either prepare or cook a simple meal (2 points) - e.
+Needs supervision or assistance to either prepare or cook a simple meal (4 points) - f.
+Cannot prepare and cook food (8 points)

-- If another person helps you to cook, because of your IBD or another medical problem, explain what they do to help you. - If you skip meals, explain why.
+If another person helps you to cook, because of your Crohn's or Colitis or another medical problem, explain what they do to help you.

+- If you skip meals, explain why.
 For example, feeling sick, pain, tiredness. - Do you eat 'ready meals' or snacks because you find it difficult to prepare a meal or because you lack motivation to do so? - Describe any aids or appliances you use during cooking.
 They do not have to be medical appliances.
-They could be kitchen appliances that make it easier for you to prepare meals. - Do you find it hard to watch over a meal while it is cooking?
+They could be kitchen appliances that make it easier for you to prepare meals.
+Give examples of what these appliances are, such as lightweight saucepans, electric tin openers or needing a stool or chair while cooking. - Do you find it hard to watch over a meal while it is cooking?
 For example, this may happen if you urgently need to use the toilet several times and for long periods of time.
 This could make it difficult for you to make sure the food is cooked properly and not burnt.
 It could be dangerous to leave food cooking unattended. - Do you have to follow a special diet or avoid certain foods?
 You will not score points just for this, but you may get points if it means you find it harder to prepare a meal.
 It may mean that preparing meals takes longer or involves extra tasks, such as mashing food or chopping it more finely.
 Or you may need prompting, help or supervision from another person to help you follow the right diet.

-'When my IBD flares up (two months out of the last three months), I need to go to the toilet urgently two or three times while I am cooking.
+'When my Crohn's or Colitis flares up (two months out of the last three months), I need to go to the toilet urgently two or three times while I am cooking.
 This makes it hard to cook safely.
 I have burnt my dinner twice because I have been in the toilet and have not been able to turn the oven off in time.'